 Four passengers on the boat that night took the stand on Tuesday, answering in painstaking detail where they were on the boat and what happened after the crash.

-One, Barry Vince, said he saw King with a red Solo cup in his hand before he steered the boat away from shore, but Vince said he did not know what King drank or how much.
+One, Barry Vince, said he saw King with a red Solo cup in his hand before the trip began, but Vince said he did not know what King drank or how much.

-Vince said he wondered if King was intoxicated during the trip because their route took the boat out past the breakwater, into rougher waters, an “odd” decision for their “happy hour” sunset cruise.
+Vince said he wondered if King was intoxicated because their route took the boat out past the breakwater, into rougher waters, an “odd” decision for their “happy hour” sunset cruise.

-Jesse Howard said he was downstairs when the boat hit the jetty, and he quickly went upstairs to take control and pilot it to a safe place where the passengers could unload.
+Howard said he was downstairs when the boat hit the jetty, and he quickly went on deck to take control and pilot it to a safe place where the passengers could unload.

 Howard said he found King “directly under the steering wheel” and saw Correa “in the dash” with his “head in the cup holder.”
 Correa appeared “lifeless,” Howard said.

-King’s defense lawyer, Michael Balmer, repeatedly quizzed the witnesses on their knowledge of how much King drank that night or if they directly saw him driving the boat when it crashed.
+King’s defense lawyer, Michael Balmer, repeatedly quizzed witnesses on their knowledge of how much King drank, but much of the questioning focused on who was driving at the time of the crash.

 King could face up to 13 years in state prison if the charges stand and he’s convicted at trial.